pyromid-schemes/final-year-project/Web/README.md

 grunt build
 ```

+This will run the `uglify` command which will merge all the JS files together and then star the `watch` task.

+What this does is now whenever a JS file is changed in the project it will automatically re-uglify the files.

+So you only have to run `grunt` at the start of opening the project and it will do everything for you.

 ## Run

-If node is installed (and all changes have been compiled) run the following from the root:
+If node is installed (and all changes have been compiled) run the following from the root of the project:
 ```
 node Web/server.js
 ```